diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 its accuracy could still be improved.

-The results obtained during the empirical study reveal that the Type-I error rate of #TheTool is very high, at #type_i_error_rate% false positives when considering projects, and even higher when considering issues individually.
+The results obtained during the empirical study reveal that the Type-I error rate of #TheTool is acceptable, at #type_i_error_rate% false positives when considering projects, and but slightly higher when considering issues individually.
 These rates reflect the complexity of performing static code analysis of Python programs, where the lack of type annotations and complex language features hinder the ability of taint analysis tools such as Pysa to correctly track